gvol/emacs-memento-mori/README.md

 Death, of course, is not the only ending, and so this package allows you to choose what to be reminded of (including time _since_ some event such as your birth).
 Every day it will choose a new memento randomly and put it into `global-mode-string' which is usually displayed in the mode line.
+There is also an option to show it in the frame title instead of the global-mode-string.

 # Installation